113ll3/Ibmclouddocscli/plugins/admin/index.md

 ### Enabling managers to add users
 {: #clius_emau}

-If you have the Superuser permission in your {{site.data.keyword.Bluemix_notm}} environment, you can enable organization managers to add users to the organizations they manage.
+If you have the Superuser permission in your {{site.data.keyword.cloud_notm}} environment, you can enable organization managers to add users to the organizations they manage.
 To enable managers to add users, use the following command:

 ```
 cf ba enable-managers-add-users